 How to pay off student loans early: 5 basic tips

-One of the biggest problems with student loans — and any debt, really — is interest.
-Interest is the reason your debt will cost you much, much more than it did the day you received your loan.
+Interest makes your loans cost much more than they did the day you received them.
 It’s the reason you can feel like you’re not making any headway on your balance, regardless of how many payments you make.

-That’s why lowering your interest rate as much as possible can help you pay your student loans off faster.
-The lower your rate, the more of your money you can apply to that principal balance.
+That’s why lowering your interest rate as much as possible by refinancing your student loans can help you pay off your education debt faster.
+The lower your rate, the more money you can apply to that principal balance.

-Just remember: If you choose a longer repayment term, you can lower your payments even more.
-However, it’ll keep you in debt longer.
-If your main goal is to pay off the debt faster, choose a shorter repayment term if you can afford the monthly payments.
+Use our Student Loan Refinancing Calculator to see how much you can save.
+If you choose a longer repayment term, you can lower your payments even more — but that will keep you in debt longer and reduce your interest savings.
+If your main goal is to pay off the debt faster, choose the shortest repayment term you can afford.

 2. Make biweekly payments